 Kick your “pile it and file it (later)” attitude before spring cleaning season has you thinking about organizing your garage.
 I’m talking about getting your tax prep habits geared toward a more sustainable system.
 A well-organized tax prep system could save you big money if your accountant charges by the hour to go through your big, messy envelope of receipts that are out of order and half rubbed out.
 Though the April 30 filing deadline may be months away, your company should be thinking about ways to make that period as smooth as possible.

-File here your receipts for everything from car repairs and leases to rent or property purchases click the following article.
+File here your receipts for everything from car repairs and leases to rent or property purchases visit web page.

 This year’s deductions

 Receipts that back up deductions for this year’s taxes.
 If you make quite a few small purchases throughout the year, create a small envelope for each month and file them that way within this folder.

 - Always make notes on your receipts to indicate what the expense was for and if it pertains to the general business operations, a job number or a particular client.

 - Collect receipts for business expenses in your folders as soon as you get them.

 - Use an envelope in your car glove box to collect receipts you receive on the road, and remember to file those away every time the envelope starts to fill up.